 - You’re living in halls of residence as a student

-The court can grant a possession order to a landlord who makes an application to the court.
-If granted, the court sets a date by which you have to vacate the property.
-If you fail to leave by that date, bailiffs can be sent to remove you forcibly.
+The Court can grant a possession order to a landlord who makes an application to the Court.
+If given, the Court sets a date by which you have to vacate the property.
+If you fail to leave by that date, the Court sends bailiffs to remove you forcibly.

 Appealing possession orders

-You might be able to apply to the court for a change to the house repossession order.
-This might be possible if certain procedures weren’t followed during the eviction process.
-A judge may agree to postpone or suspend the date of possession while further negotiations or investigations occur.
+You might be able to apply to the Court for a change to the house repossession order, possible if the claimant didn’t follow the correct procedure during the eviction process.
+For example, a judge may agree to postpone or suspend the possession date while further negotiations or investigations occur.
 You may also get extra time to leave.

-If you’re fighting repossession, selling your house fast might be the best option.
-At least this way you can move on without the event tarnishing your credit record.
-Flying Homes can buy homes in a matter of days — helping you to stop the repossession process before it reaches court.
+If you’re fighting repossession, a quick sale of your home might be an option to consider.
+At least this way, you can move on without the event tarnishing your credit record.
+Flying Homes can introduce you to a quick sale firm, helping you stop the repossession process before it reaches Court.